 As stated in 8.1 Recognition or Relief in Connection with Overseas Proceedings, with regard to insolvency proceedings in a non-EU member state, the Austrian Insolvency Act determines which jurisdiction's decisions, rulings or laws govern or are paramount.
-In respect to EU member states, the EU Insolvency Regulation applies.
+In relation to EU member states, the EU Insolvency Regulation applies.

 Foreign creditors are not dealt with in a different way in insolvency proceedings in Austria.

 The cross-border enforcement of court decisions between EU member states is controlled by various regulations, in particular, Regulation 1215/2012, the ECMA, which regulates the recognition and enforcement of judgments in civil and commercial matters.
 Within its scope of application, judicial decisions are enforceable in another member state without any further proceedings.
-Only in a few exceptional cases may this be refused, for example, if such recognition is manifestly contrary to public policy (ordre public) in the member state addressed, or the defendant was not able to arrange their defence in the proceedings in which the judgment was rendered.
+Only in a few exceptional cases may this be refused, for example, if such recognition is manifestly contrary to public policy (ordre public) in the member state addressed, or if the defendant was not able to arrange their defence in the proceedings in which the judgment was rendered.

-Judgments of non-EUmember states may be declared enforceable in Austria if, inter alia, reciprocity is granted by international treaties and the judgments are enforceable in the state of origin.
+Judgments of non-EU member states may be declared enforceable in Austria if, inter alia, reciprocity is granted by international treaties and the judgments are enforceable in the state of origin.
 The European Commission adopted a proposal for EU accession to the Hague Recognition and Enforcement Convention, an international treaty to facilitate the recognition and enforcement of judgments in civil and commercial matters that are passed in non-EU member states.

 Where insolvency proceedings under the Insolvency Act are initiated by the debtor and are conducted as reorganisation proceedings with debtor in possession, the management remains in place and the debtor retains control over the estate’s assets within the scope of ordinary business.
-Nonetheless, a court-appointed insolvency administrator (or in the case of reorganisation proceedings with debtor in possession, a "reorganisation administrator") monitors the management of the debtor and the business situation, at the same time preventing the discrimination of creditors.
-Also, specific actions such as the review of claims and the contesting of transactions (avoidance), are reserved for the reorganisation administrator.
+Nonetheless, a court-appointed insolvency administrator (or in the case of reorganisation proceedings with debtor in possession, a “reorganisation administrator”) monitors the management of the debtor and the business situation, at the same time preventing the discrimination of creditors.
+Also, specific actions, such as the review of claims and the contesting of transactions (avoidance), are reserved for the reorganisation administrator.